oracle/nosql-examples/examples-nosql-java-sdk/CreateLoadComplexTable/README.md

   - Java 11 or higher.
   - Configure your environment to access the version of Java you wish to use; that is, either

-     1. Set your PATH environment variable to include the `bin` directory of your Java installation, or
+     1. Set the JAVA_HOME environment variable to reference the parent directory of the Java `bin` directory, and/or
-	 2. Set the JAVA_HOME environment variable to reference the parent directory of the Java `bin` directory
+	 2. Set your PATH environment variable to include the `bin` directory of your Java installation,

-  For example, if you installed Java installation under /usr/local/share/java, then you would do either
+  For example, if you installed Java under /usr/local/share/java, then you can do one (or both) of the following:

 ````
 export PATH=$PATH:/usr/local/share/java/bin
 ````
-or
 ````
 export JAVA_HOME=/usr/local/share/java
 ````

+Note: if you install and run the example program from the OCI Cloud Shell VM, that environment provides many useful tools and utilities; including pre-installed versions of Java and Maven.
+See [Managing Language Runtimes] (https://docs.oracle.com/en-us/iaas/Content/API/Concepts/devcloudshellgettingstarted.htm#cloudshellgettingstarted_topic_managing_language_runtimes) to change Java version.

 ## OCI Cloud Environment

   - An account in the Oracle Cloud Infrastructure; either a free trial or a paid subscription.